-From the Location Services page, shown in Figure 4-39, Location Services are enabled and disabled and the settings are configured (when enabled).
-Thales offers ClearSIGHT as the preferred tracking service.
-This requires an account and service subscription.
-More information can be found at www.clrSight.com.
+From the Location Services page, shown in Figure 4-6, Location Services are enabled and disabled and the settings are configured (when enabled).
+A Location Services server is required to interact with Thales's open protocol.
+Contact Thales Customer Support for details.

-Figure 4-39 Settings → Location Services Screen

-Table 4-14 Settings → Location Services
+Figure 4-346 Settings → Location Services Screen Table 4-109 Settings → Location Services